Treating hair loss

 - an increased risk of skin cancer

-For many people, it is possible to replicate hair with a tattoo.
+For many people, it's possible to replicate hair with a tattoo.
 This is known as dermatography and generally produces good long-term results, although it is usually expensive and can only be used to replicate very short hair.

 This is usually carried out for eyebrows over a few hourly sessions and can even be used as a treatment for scalp hair loss caused by male-pattern baldness.